woocommerce/subscriptions-rest-api-docs/source/includes/_order-subscriptions.md

 ## Retrieve order subscriptions ##

 This API lets you retrieve and view subscriptions for a specific order.
+Available since v7.9.0

 ### HTTP request ###